top of page

 Intrinsic Motivation and Team Satisfaction:

-• A strong, significant correlation (r = .70) was observed between intrinsic motivation and team satisfaction.
+• Most notably, there was a strong correlation observed between intrinsic motivation and team satisfaction.

 Impact of Demographic Variables:

-• No significant differences in intrinsic motivation or team satisfaction based on age, gender, ethnicity, or race were found.
+• The study did not identify any significant differences in motivation or team satisfaction based on demographic characteristics.

-• Intrinsic motivation was identified as a significant positive predictor of team satisfaction, independent of demographic factors.
+• Regardless of demographics, intrinsic motivation was seen as a positive predictor of team satisfaction.

 Recommendations for Enhancing Team Satisfaction:

-• Emphasize project-based learning in agricultural education to foster both interpersonal and management skills.
+• Project-based learning should be utilized in agricultural leadership education as a way to develop interpersonal and management skills.

-The study’s findings underscore the role of intrinsic motivation in enhancing team dynamics and overall project satisfaction among undergraduate agricultural students.
-Educators are encouraged to appeal to students' intrinsic interests and ensure that projects are meaningful to them, thereby potentially improving both satisfaction and educational outcomes.
-As the agricultural and educational sector evolves, incorporating motivational strategies that foster genuine engagement and skill development becomes increasingly important for preparing students for the future.
+This study makes the role of intrinsic motivation clear in agricultural leadership education.
+Specifically, overall project satisfaction is improved when motivation levels are high.
+With this in mind, educators are encouraged to appeal to the intrinsic interests of students.
+If projects are meaningful to them, educational outcomes will be elevated and overall satisfaction will be higher.
 Please be sure to share your thoughts using the comments below.
 I've also included the full manuscript if you would like to learn more.

 Lamm, K. W., Carter, H. S., & Melendez, M. W. (2014).
 Investigating the linkage between intrinsic motivation and project team satisfaction in undergraduate agricultural leadership students.
 Journal of Agricultural Education, 55(3), 103-115. https://doi.org/10.5032/jae.2014.03103